 Land Developed 2006 - 2007 0 Ha

-Land Developed 2007 - 2008 0.98 Ha
+Land Developed 2007 - 2008 0.44 Ha

 Land Developed 2008 - 2009 0 Ha

+Land Developed 2009 - 2010 0.37 Ha

+I committed and allocated land developed in the Plan Area 0.86 Ha

-Total committed and allocated land developed in the Plan Area at between April 2006 and March 2009
+Total committed and allocated land developed in the Plan Area between April 2006 and March 2010

-- 2.10 The total of allocated and committed employment land developed between 1995 and 2009 is 22.49 Ha. - 2.11 Therefore the average annual land take up between 1995 and 2009 is 1.61 Ha of allocated employment land per year.
-This represents a continuing downward trend in annual take-up from 1.79 Ha per year in 2006 2007, to 1.73 Ha per year in 2007 2008.
-The reason for this decrease in annual land take-up is likely to be the fact that a large proportion of allocated and committed land which is available has significant constraints to development.
+2.10 The total of allocated and committed employment land developed between 1995 and 2010 is 22.32 Ha.

+- 2.11 Therefore the average annual land take up between 1995 and 2010 is 1.49 Ha of allocated employment land per year.
+This represents a continuing downward trend in annual take-up from 1.57 per year from 1995 to 2009, 1.69 Ha per year from 1995 to 2008, and 1.79 Ha per year from 1995 to 2007.
+The reason for this decrease in annual land take-up is that there are only a few allocated sites remaining undeveloped, and those that are available have significant constraints to development.
 The take-up is likely to continue to decline until further land for employment use is designated through the Local Development Framework. - 2.12 The Crossings Business Park, Crosshills and Sowarth Field Industrial Estate, Settle are two large committed sites.
 Policy EMP2 states the gross site area for these two sites, which does not allow for landscaping and infrastructure provision.
-For the purposes of calculating the amount of land not developed at March 2009 the net area has been used as this provides a truer picture of the amount of land that is currently available for development.
-Appendix B provides a detailed breakdown of the land developed and available in terms of gross and net areas for these two sites. - 2.13 For sites that have been partially developed, the area of the site that has been developed site has been deducted from the total site area to give a breakdown of the developed site area and the area that remains available.
-Partially developed sites are listed below and in Appendix A: - Land east of Sowarth Field Industrial Estate, Settle (EMP2) 1.28 Ha developed, 0.24 Ha available at March 2009 - Land south of the sewage works adjacent to western by-pass, Skipton (EMP3) 1.82 Ha Developed, 0.9 Ha available at March 2009 - Land adjacent to former Skipton Bolton Abbey Railway, Firth Street, Skipton (EMP3) 0.027 Ha developed, 0.093 Ha available at March 2009 - Fields adjacent to the southern edge of existing industrial estate, Ingleton (EMP3) 0.3 Ha developed, 0.87 Ha available at March 2009

-Former Highways Depot, Eshton Road, Gargrave (EMP3) 0.081 Ha developed, 0.119 Ha available at March 2009
+For the purposes of calculating the amount of land not developed at March 2010 the net area has been used as this provides a truer picture of the amount of land that is currently available for development.
+Appendix B provides a detailed breakdown of the land developed and available in terms of gross and net areas for these two sites. - 2.13 For sites that have been partially developed, the area of the site that has been developed has been deducted from the total site area to give a breakdown of the developed site area and the area that remains available.
+Partially developed sites are listed below and in Appendix A: - Land east of Sowarth Field Industrial Estate, Settle (EMP2) 1.28 Ha developed, 0.24 Ha available at March 2010 - Land south of the sewage works adjacent to western by-pass, Skipton (EMP3) 1.82 Ha Developed, 0.9 Ha available at March 2010 - Land adjacent to former Skipton Bolton Abbey Railway, Firth Street, Skipton (EMP3) 0.027 Ha developed, 0.093 Ha available at March 2010 - Land to the south east of the existing Industrial Estate, New Road, Ingleton (EMP3) 0.37 Ha developed, 0.17 Ha available at March 2010 - Fields adjacent to the southern edge of existing industrial estate, Ingleton (EMP3) 0.3 Ha developed, 0.87 Ha available at March 2010 - Former Highways Depot, Eshton Road, Gargrave (EMP3) 0.081 Ha developed, 0.119 Ha available at March 2010.

-These broken down figures have been used in the above calculations of land developed between 2006 and 2009, and land still available at March 2009.
+These broken down figures have been used in the above calculations of land developed between 2006 and 2010, and land still available at March 2010.

-2.14 In order to explain the calculations to update the figures to 2009, sites that currently have consent, are being developed and their completion imminent, have been classed as a developed site.
+2.14 In order to explain the calculations to update the figures to 2010, sites that currently have consent, are being developed and their completion imminent, have been classed as a developed site.